-A 100-million-dollar renovation positions the Diplomat Beach Resort and Spa at the top of upscale resort destinations in South Florida.
-Situated on the beach between the Atlantic and the Intracoastal waterway in Hollywood, The Diplomat is a new member of the Curio Collection, a select group of hotels under the Hilton imprimatur.
+The Diplomat Beach Resort Hollywood is at the top of upscale resort destinations in South Florida.
+Situated on the beach between the Atlantic and the Intracoastal waterway in Hollywood, the Diplomat is a member of the Curio Collection, a select group of luxury hotels under the Hilton imprimatur.

-All 1000 rooms have been remodeled in a warm, contemporary palette with a nod to surfer culture – a pleasing blend of upscale with casual.
-Guests have a choice between rooms facing east with beautiful views of the sunrise over the Atlantic or facing west with a fantastic view of sunsets over the Intracoastal waterway.
+All 1000 rooms have a warm, contemporary palette with a nod to surfer culture – a pleasing blend of upscale with casual.
+Guests have a choice between rooms facing east with beautiful views of the sunrise over the Atlantic or facing west with a view of sunsets over the Intracoastal waterway.
 The corner suites have 180 degree views of both.

 Where to Eat

-When was the last time you found pomegranates on your breakfast buffet?
-The Diplomat Cafe has an amazing variety of buffet choices and a custom omelet chef.
-Place your choice of ingredients in a bowl and the chef will magically create one of the best omelets you have ever tasted.
+Point Royal has an appetizing array of breakfast buffet choices and a custom omelet chef.
+Choose your ingredients and the chef will magically create one of the best omelets you have ever tasted.
 Tip: if you’re not that hungry, ask for a one or two egg omelet.
 Point Royal is also open for lunch and dinner.

 When you want to celebrate a special occasion head to Diplomat Prime, featuring both steak and seafood.
 Stone crabs, found only on Florida’s gulf coast, make a great appetizer.
 Two large claws, perfectly cracked, arrive at the table.
 Eating them is 100 percent satisfaction, zero effort.
 Tip: Florida stone crabs are only in season from October to May.
-A in house dry-aged wagyu striploin paired with lobster makes a great surf and turf combination.
-Sides of truffle whipped potatoes and asparagus complete our entrees.
-Our attentive waiter has excellent suggestions for wine pairings.